Director Mentoring 6 Great Reasons to Be Mentored by Richard Gourlay

 The classic apocryphal story to demonstrate the effectiveness of great visions is about the time President Kennedy visited NASA.
 During one trip he came across a cleaner sweeping the warehouse floor, and asked him what his job at NASA was.
 The cleaner replied “My Job is to put a man on the moon, Sir.”

-Now I don’t know if this story is true, but it’s inspiring.
+Now I don’t know if the story is true, but it’s inspiring.
 In a facility full of high-powered individuals and great minds, even the cleaner was completely on board with the strategy.
 While you may not be planning to put a person on the moon, we can learn a lot from the story.
 It may sound ridiculous, but every business needs to be a little like NASA.

 A great VISION can create an unstoppable company